 Acquired diversity refers to differing perspectives on ideas and unique insights into problems acquired through different experiences.
 This recently has become known as cognitive diversity.
 For example, the different perspective a posting to an overseas assignment brings, or, the different thinking styles in a team such as reflective, analytical, etc…

 When people can work in an inclusive workplace where diversity is the norm — both inherent & acquired diversity— this in turn, yields a commitment to creating innovation throughout organisations.
 Workforces with a combination of inherent and acquired diversity and a focus on inclusion, avoid groupthink through cultures that welcome out of the box ideas.
-Page’s research has shown the collective intelligence from a diverse group of individuals (both inherent & acquired diversity) more frequently delivers more viable and innovative solutions than from an individual or a group of homogenous individuals, even those with higher IQs or expertise (1).
-There is self-reported correlation among companies whose leaders exhibit inherent and acquired diversity and year-over-year growth in market share (2).
+Page’s research has shown the collective intelligence from a diverse group of individuals (both inherent & acquired diversity) more frequently delivers more viable and innovative solutions than from an individual or a group of homogenous individuals, even those with higher IQs or expertise.

 Inclusion is the method; diversity is the measure (acquired & inherent); diversity of thought and contributing to every day innovation is the ultimate outcome.